+What is the Taxpayer Advocate Service?

-Taxpayer Advocate Service.
-The Taxpayer Advocate Service (TAS) is your voice at the IRS.
-Our job is to ensure that every taxpayer is treated fairly, and that you know and understand your rights.
-We offer free help to guide you through the often-confusing process of resolving tax problems that you haven't been able to solve on your own.
-Remember, the worst thing you can do is nothing at all.
+The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
+Our job is to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.